pyeventsourcing/esdbclient/README.md

 As we will see, when connecting to an "insecure" server, there is no need to include a "username" and a "password" in the connection string.
-If you do, these values will be ignored by the client, so that they will not be sent to the server over an insecure channel.
+If you do, these values will be ignored by the client, so that they are not sent over an insecure channel.

 Please note, the "insecure" connection string uses a query string with the field-value `Tls=false`.
 The value of this field is by default `true`.
-See the Notes section below for more information about EventStoreDB connection strings and the fields that can be used in the query string to specify connection options.

 ### Stop container